-Surfside Pier is slated to be walkable later in 2022 and to be fully operational by March 2023, six years after it was destroyed by Hurricane Matthew.
+Surfside Pier is slated to be walkable later in 2023, seven years after it was destroyed by Hurricane Matthew.
 The old Surfside pier was heavily damaged by Hurricane Matthew on October 8th, 2016.
 Consensus Construction was awarded the $14.6 million project in September 2021 and marked the start of a long-awaited project for residents and visitors of the town of Surfside Beach.
 The groundbreaking ceremony took place in December 2021.
 (Updated estimated cost of the pier has risen to +$20 Million as of 2022)

 Show All Answers